atomic-penguin/chef-fundamentals/slides/introduction/01_slide.md

 * Resources are written in Chef Recipes, a Ruby domain-specific language (DSL).
-* Recipe helpers such as `search` allow dynamic data usage.
+* Recipe helpers such as *search* allow dynamic data usage.
-* Chef provides a library of primitives that can be used for other purposes.
+* Chef provides a library of *resource* primitives that can be used for other purposes.

 .notes Each of these topics is discussed in greater detail.

 # Recipe Ruby DSL

-Ruby is a 3rd generation interpreted programming language.
+Ruby is a third generation interpreted programming language.
 Ruby has features that make it easy to create domain specific languages.
 This lends itself quite nicely to configuration management.

-In Chef, Ruby gets out of the way, but it is still there when you need it.
+In Chef, Ruby knowledge is not necessary, as the Chef DSL provides primitive *resource* functions to accomplish most anything.
+However, the full power of Ruby is still there when you need it.

 Chef *Recipes* are a pure Ruby domain specific language.
 They are collected in *Cookbooks* along with associated components like config